PixelFederico/PixelFederico/README.md

-- 🌱 I’m currently learning a lot of programming languages
+- 🌱 I’m currently learning: nextjs, game development, making well made infrastructures and a lot of programming languagea
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on open source projects, you can ask me for help
-- 📫 How to reach me: @PixelFederico on telegram
+- 📫 How to reach me: pixelfedericoh@gmail.com or @PixelFederico on telegram